1.6.1 Australian residence - parent or non-parent carer

 For the purposes of the CSRC Act only, the definition of a resident of Australia does not include a person who is a resident of a reciprocating jurisdiction (CSRC Act section 4).
 See 1.6.3 for more information about when a person is considered to be a resident of a reciprocating jurisdiction.

-The Registrar will apply the same tests as the Australian Taxation Office when it decides whether a person is a resident of Australia for child support purposes.
+The Registrar will apply the same tests as the ATO when it decides whether a person is a resident of Australia for child support purposes.
 These tests are summarised below.
 More information in relation to these tests is available on the Australian Taxation Office website.

 The primary test is whether the person resides in Australia.
 Where a person has always lived in Australia and continues to live in Australia they will clearly be a resident of Australia.